 Polymer Science and Engineering

 Lehigh has a diverse group of faculty members with strong, primary interest in polymer science and engineering.
-In order to provide better opportunities for courses and research in this interdisciplinary field, activities are coordinated through the Center for Polymer Science and Engineering (CPSE), and its academic Polymer Education Committee.
-Polymer faculty from traditional departments of chemical engineering, chemistry, materials science and engineering, physics, and mechanical engineering and mechanics, are participants of the CPSE.
+In order to provide better opportunities for courses and research in this interdisciplinary field, activities are coordinated through the Polymer Science and Engineering (PSE) graduate program.
+Polymer faculty from traditional departments of chemical engineering, chemistry, materials science and engineering, physics, and mechanical engineering and mechanics, are participants of the PSE graduate program.

-Alternatively, students may elect to pursue studies toward an interdisciplinary M.S., M.E., or Ph.D. degree in polymer science and engineering.
-The procedures for this latter case are summarized as follows.
+Alternatively, students may elect to pursue studies toward an interdisciplinary Master's degree in polymer science and engineering.
+Such students are directly admitted into the PSE graduate program and must follow the program’s procedures for the degree sought.